wonsunahn/CS1632_Reddit_Cats/README.md

 FUN-SORT-BY-COMMENTS - "assert text".
-Please test this feature by searching "catnip" on the search box and then sorting by "Most Comments", and then verifying that the first comment has "420 comments" by using "assert text".
+Please test this feature by searching "catnip" on the search box and then sorting by "Most Comments", and then verifying that the first comment has 424 comments by using "assert text".
 This test is dependent on the current state of the reddit database since postings and comments are fluid, but let's assume that the database is given as a precondition ;).